kitnil/awesome/README.md

 - [flamingo](https://github.com/atredispartners/flamingo) - Flamingo captures credentials sprayed across the network by various IT and security products.
 - [neko](https://github.com/nurdism/neko) - A self hosted virtual browser (rabb.it clone) that runs in docker.
 - [naabu](https://github.com/projectdiscovery/naabu) - A fast port scanner written in go with focus on reliability and simplicity.
 Designed to be used in combination with other tools for attack surface discovery in bug bounties and pentests
-- [ls-lint](https://github.com/loeffel-io/ls-lint) - An extremely fast file and directory name linter - Bring some structure to your file and directory names
+- [ls-lint](https://github.com/loeffel-io/ls-lint) - An extremely fast file and directory name linter - Bring some structure to your project directories
 - [the-evolution-of-a-go-programmer](https://github.com/SuperPaintman/the-evolution-of-a-go-programmer) -
 - [simdjson-go](https://github.com/minio/simdjson-go) - Golang port of simdjson: parsing gigabytes of JSON per second
 - [shox](https://github.com/liamg/shox) - 🍫 A customisable, universally compatible terminal status bar